imsanchez/imsanchez/README.md

 GM ☕

-I'm a Full-Stack Software Engineer with experience in JavaScript, Typescript, Node.js, React, Next.js, DBs and Web3.
+I'm a Full-Stack Software Engineer with experience in Typescript, Node.js, React, Next.js, DBs, Infra & Web3.
 I'm always exploring and chasing the excitement of learning.
 When I'm not coding, I enjoy gaming, hardware, space and science.
 My life-long goal is to achieve a Ph.D. in Computer Science.

 - 🔭 I’m working on [Userfront](https://userfront.com/), [Utopeon](https://www.utopeon.com), and open source contributions.
 - 🌱 I’m learning [Rust](https://www.rust-lang.org/).